juaniiie/foodledoo/README.md

   }
 };
 ```
 1. Insert your API key, APP ID, and SECRET as strings.
 The SECRET variable is used to generate a user authentication token, so it can be any combination of letters.
-This file is included in the .gitignore, so it will not be commited to your github.
+This file is included in the .gitignore as such, it will not be commited to your github.

-1. Follow instructions on installing dependencies, shown bellow.
+1. Follow installing dependencies instructions.

 ## Requirements